Updated July 2017

 The UPPAbaby Cruz

-is a sleek no-nonsense product with a top score in ease of use and good scores for quality, ease of setup, and weight and folded size.
-While this is not the lightest option in the group, it does have an unbelievably low weight of 21.6 pounds, which is 3 pounds lower than the average.
-The Cruz has a large canopy, giant storage with a max weight of 25 lbs, and really easy to use seatback recline and leg rest adjustability.
-The Cruz lost a little ground in testing for maneuverability because it is a little larger and the 4 wheel design meant it paled in comparison to the 3 wheeled models that were easier to navigate, but it isn't hard to push or turn and scored above average in our tests.
-However, the foam filled plastic wheels did make pushing and turning on unpaved surfaces harder.
-This means the Cruz may not be the best bet for adventurous parents who plan to off-road with baby for trail style outings.
+is a sleek, no-nonsense product with a top score in ease of use and good scores for quality, ease of setup, and weight and folded size.
+While this is not the lightest option in the group, it does have a low weight of 21.1 lbs, which is about four pounds lower than the average.
+The Cruz has a large canopy, giant storage with a 25 lbs capacity, and easy to use seatback recline and leg rest adjustability.
+The Cruz lost a little ground in testing for maneuverability because it is a little larger and the four wheel design paled in comparison to the three wheel models that were easier to navigate.
+However, it isn't hard to push or turn and scored above average in our tests.
+The Cruz may not be the best bet for adventurous parents who plan to off-road with their baby or hope to jog when the baby is older, but it is great for days out in the city running errands and picnics in the park.

 Read Full Review: UPPAbaby Cruz